 About Rebecca

-Rebecca Maklad is a keynote speaker, podcast host and advisor exploring the human edges that become more valuable as artificial intelligence reshapes work, influence and society.
+Rebecca Maklad is a keynote speaker, podcast host and founder of Humanity Schools exploring the human capabilities that matter most in an age of artificial intelligence.

 The story